invictus-integration/docs-ifa/framework/hybrid/helm/installguide.md

 | `{name}`           | wanted name arc cluster            |
 | `{resource-group}` | resource group for the arc cluster |

 > The command may ask to install the extension `connectedk8s` if it is not installed on the system.
+A outdated version of `az` may also result in problems running this extension.
+Try upgrading the Azure CLI with `az upgrade` and run the command again.